codebar/tutorials/version-control/command-line/tutorial.md

 $ git status
 ```

-> The above command will tell you which files in the current directory have been changed and stqged, which haven't and which files aren't being tracked by Git.
+> The above command will tell you which files in the current directory have been changed and staged, which haven't and which files aren't being tracked by Git.

 ### Add your file to the local repository and commit your changes
 When we create new files or change existing ones, we 'add' them to an index of items to be committed to the local repository.
 The 'commit' command saves our changes into the local repository.